brothman01/Suitcase/readme.md

 ## Instruction File Documentation:
 - Use '$ ' before a command for it to be executed as a shell command.

-- Use 'manual: ' before a command for it to be printed to the terminal and await a 'return' from the user before continuing.
-Think of it like a reminder to do something yourself.
+- Use 'manual: ' before a command for it to be printed to the terminal, which will then await a 'return' from the user before continuing.
+Think of it like these lines as reminders to do things yourself.

 - Comment lines out or add lines as notes by adding '## ' to the start of a line

-- Use '!!/' at the beginning of a path as a way to refer to the suitcase directory in the instructions file.
+- Use '!!/' at the beginning of a path as a way to refer to the suitcase directory from within the instructions file.
 So for instance !!/desktop would refer to a directory named 'desktop' inside of the suitcase directory.

 ## FAQ
 ### The command is not finding my directions file, what should I do?
 Make sure you did not use spaces in the filename and that the directions file is in the same folder as local-composer.py

 ### Is this program in any way associated with Symfony Composer?
 No.  In no way.
-Symfony's Composer was part of the inspiration for the idea but there is no commonality.
+Symfony's Composer was part of the inspiration for the idea because that is a very nice piece of software but there is no relation.

 Enjoy!